Han-Haosen/MDNotes/LectureNotes/CS247 Lecture.md

 A 1..3      2 .. * B means each A has w to many B and B contained by at least 1 at most 3 As
 ```

+## lecture June 12 2019

+Error handling

+vector::at(size-t i) checked version of the index operator, check if it is out of bounds

+error handling is inherently a non local problem

+callee can detect the crror, but doesn't know what the caller wants to do about that

+caller knows how it might like to handle an error, but can't detect it

+in C, it uses sentinel return vals

+if a fn is always meant to return a positive value, allow its return type to be signed and retain -1 on error, or distince negative values as error codes

+Not ideal

+reduces the range of values your fn aan return

+not always possible